plone/Products.contentmigration/Products/contentmigration/README.txt

   the objects being migrated, BaseInlineMigrator only has a single object, stored in self.obj.
 This can be used with any walker.

-o An extension of this class called FieldActionMigrator uses the
+* An extension of this class called FieldActionMigrator uses the
   action-based migration framework for Archetypes fields, found in field.py.
   Please refer to that file for full details, but briefly, you specify a list of attributes to migrate at the storage level, instructing the migrator